-Level The Playing Field With Skills Tests
+#4 – Level The Playing Field With Skills Tests

+Skills tests are an excellent way to understand whether candidates have the skills, knowledge, and competence needed to fulfill the role.
 Naturally, at Toggl Hire, we’re a little biased when it comes to skills testing.
 We think they’re a great way to shake up your recruitment process and attract candidates from a range of different backgrounds.

 Want to hear more?
 Check out this 1-minute video explaining how we do skills testing at Toggl Hire.

 One way to tip the balance back the other way is to create a consistent interview experience by assessing candidates on exactly the same questions.

 It also serves best to have several interviewers asking and assessing the responses.
 This gives a balanced view of the candidate’s performance and allows you to build consensus as a team around who’s best for the role.

-Have a Fair Complaints/Appeal Process
+#7 – Have a Fair Complaints/Appeal Process

-Lastly, alongside target setting, work to introduce a fair and robust appeal process for candidates to complain if they feel they have been unfairly treated.
+Work to introduce a fair and robust appeal process for candidates to complain if they feel they have been unfairly treated.

 While this may lead to some uncomfortable conversations, a diversity and inclusion complaints process creates transparency and helps you shine a light on areas that may need improving.